ymece/BOB_VADS_Stabbing-action-detection-in-ATM-Kiosks/source/README.md

 # RUN INSTRUCTIONS

-1.Install all the required libraries and Import the ATM folder in jupyter notebook
+1.Install all the required libraries and Import the Stab detection_Deep learning folder in jupyter notebook

 2.Run the GUI.ipynb file in jupyter notebook